-If, like many Charlotte area families, you’re thinking about going to Myrtle Beach for your kids’ Spring Break, we have some information to help you.
+If, like many Charlotte area families, you’re thinking about going to Myrtle Beach this summer, we have some information to help you.

 We asked Joey Bevil, publisher of Myrtle Beach on the Cheap, for some ideas for frugal fun at Myrtle Beach.
 If you find Charlotte on the Cheap useful, you should definitely check out Myrtle Beach on the Cheap before and during your Myrtle Beach trip.
 You’ll find an insider look at fun events that are free or inexpensive, as well as deals on dining, entertainment and more.
 Look here for some Myrtle Beach discounts.

 And, after reading Joey’s great advice, please keep reading for some excellent discounts on hotels and kids’ activities in Myrtle Beach!
 You can also jump to hotel discounts, or jump to attraction discounts.